 - For courses dropped in the spring semester, the Appeal Form must be received by September 1st of the same calendar year

 - For courses dropped in the summer term, the Appeal Form must be received by November 1st of the same calendar year.

 Claims related to academic issues, quality of instruction, or other educational factors are not eligible for the Tuition Refund Appeal process.

 There are no refunds for drops resulting from actions of WATC, such as administrative actions, suspensions, or expulsions.

-1. If you do not drop, do not pay, and do not make arrangements for payment by the due date announced each term by WATC, WATC may drop you from the course(s) in which you enrolled.
+1. If students do not drop, do not pay, and do not make arrangements for payment by the due date announced each term by WATC, WATC may drop that student from the course(s) in which he/she is enrolled.

-2. If you are not going to pay and not going to make arrangements for payment, it is to your financial advantage to submit a written drop notice before the course begins.
+2. If a student is not going to pay and not going to make arrangements for payment, it is to that student’s financial advantage to submit a written drop notice before the course begins.

 3. Arrangements for payment typically can include any one of the following methods:

 - Receipt by WATC of necessary documents for third party payment on a student’s behalf, or

 - Completion of a payment plan agreement made by a student with the Business Office.